Witch Creek Road Explained (Spoilers)

 We get a glimpse into one of the alternate worlds that was created in chapter 12, when Grace read from the notebook.
 In this world, the cabin still fell on Grace, but she had managed to move out of the way just in time – thus surviving, and preventing herself from becoming Dark Grace.

 It's been about a month since the events in the cabin, and Grace is on the run due to guilt (at having killed Tyler) and fear (of going to jail).
 Sara comes to visit Grace, and Grace comments, “I thought I killed you,” to which Sara replies, “Don't be silly.
 I'm not even sure I can die.”

 Sara has come because Betty wants to speak with Grace.
 This is an important scene, because we see that the other personalities still exist – fully intact – within Sara.
 For a while, all the other eyes close, and it's just Betty.

-Betty explains what happened to Grace, with the key points being:
+Betty explains to Grace what happened, with the key points being:

 - Dark Grace (who exists in the main world) is as strong as the demons, and has since been released by the Collector.